cybercase/gospace/README.md

 ```

 ## Note
-- The `activate` script should be placed in your workspace root (aka the folder containig `src/ bin/ pkg/`)
+- The `activate` script should be placed in your workspace root (aka the folder containing `src/ bin/ pkg/`)
-- You can commit the `activate` script since it's not bound to any absolute path
+- You can commit the `activate` script since it's not an absolute path